0%

 • What: How critical is consistent, predictable output?
 Can the system tolerate occasional errors or non-deterministic behavior?

 • Why It Matters: LLMs are inherently probabilistic.
-While agentic patterns improve reliability through self-correction, they do not guarantee full determinism.
+While agentic patterns improve reliability through self-correction, they don't guarantee full determinism.
 For tasks requiring absolute precision, a hybrid approach with rule-based systems might be necessary.

 • How to Evaluate: Identify parts of the workflow that must be deterministic (e.g., financial calculations, legal document generation) and those where probabilistic output is acceptable.